A family of permutationally invariant quantum codes: A new family of permutation-invariant Codes

-We already know that the code $\cQ_{g,m,\delta}$ corrects deletions.
-A precise formulation of this claim is given in the following proposition. \begin{proposition} Let $ s $ be a nonnegative integer and let $ g\geq s, m\geq \ceil{\frac{s}{2}}$, and $\delta\geq s$.
-Then the code $\cQ_{g,m,\delta}$ corrects all patterns of $s$ deletions. \end{proposition} This claim follows from the fact that conditions (C3) and (C4) are equivalent to the Knill--Laflamme conditions for correcting $2t$ deletions when they are phrased for a permutation-invariant code.
+then the code $\cQ_{g,m,\delta,\epsilon}$ corrects all patterns of $s$ deletions. \end{proposition} This claim follows from the fact that conditions (C3) and (C4) are equivalent to the Knill--Laflamme conditions for correcting $2t$ deletions when they are phrased for a permutation-invariant code.

 \remove{\textit{Proof.} Recall that in the proof of Theorem \ref{theoremConditions}, we proved that conditions $ (C3) $ and $ (C4) $ are equivalent to the Knill--Laflamme conditions for the $ 2t $-deletion channel for a permutation-invariant code.
 Therefore, it is easy to see that changing the variable $ 2t $ with $ s $ in conditions $ (C3) $ and $ (C4) $ will give us error correction conditions for a permutation-invariant code for the $s$-deletion channel.
 After that the proof can be easily done by repeating exactly the same steps in the proof of Theorem \ref{theoremGMdelta}. }